New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 How Life Insurance Works

 An estate tax is a tax based on the total value of assets in one’s estate.
-The specific percentages vary from state to state, but federal estate taxes kick in when one’s estate is more than $12.92 million.1 When you inherit a death benefit after someone passes, this sum is included in the overall value of the estate and can tip it over the threshold.
+The specific percentages vary from state to state, but federal estate taxes kick in when one’s estate is more than $13.61 million.1 (As of 2025, but the amount changes each year.)
+When you inherit a death benefit after someone passes, this sum is included in the overall value of the estate and can tip it over the taxable threshold.

 One of the best ways to help protect yourself from estate taxes after inheriting the death benefit in a life insurance policy is setting up a life insurance trust and naming the ILIT as the beneficiary in your plan.2